pizofreude/pizofreude-hashnode-blog-backup/clufbfmyw000108l7cppdgj45.md

 ### **External Stakeholders:**

-* **Customers:** Cyclists who purchase bicycles, apparel, accessories, and services from Cycling Superstores.
+* **Customers:** Cyclists who purchase bicycles, apparel, accessories & services from Cycling Superstores.
 Their satisfaction and loyalty are critical to the business's success.

-* **Suppliers:** The companies that provide Cycling Superstores with bicycles, apparel, accessories, and other merchandise.
+* **Suppliers:** The companies that provide Cycling Superstores with bicycles, apparel, accessories & other merchandise.
 Maintaining good relationships with suppliers ensures a reliable flow of products and competitive pricing.

-* **Community:** This includes local cycling clubs, event organizers, and government agencies especially Ministry of Sport.
+* **Community:** This includes local cycling clubs, event organizers & government agencies especially Ministry of Sport.
 Building positive relationships within the cycling community can enhance brand reputation and attract new customers.

 * **Financial Institutions:** Banks, VCs, Angel Investors, or other crowdfunding which provide Cycling Superstores with financing to support operations and growth.
-Maintaining a good credit rating is important for securing favorable riba-free loan terms.
+Good credit rating is important for securing favorable riba-free loan terms.

 * **Media:** Local media outlets and cycling publications can help Cycling Superstores generate brand awareness and reach potential customers.